saguaroland1939/AirBnB-Analysis/README.md

 ## Transform

 ### Airbnb
-* Drop columns not required..
+* Drop columns not required.
 * Add new columns and calculate their values.
-* Get zip code
+* Get zip code from Geopy module.
 * Drop columns no longer needed.
 * Group data by zip code and get count of airbnbs in area and average price per night
 * Delete missing data and typos.